mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 To protect your AWS infrastructure, access keys should be rotated regularly.

+## Database and AWS

+The database needs to meet the performance demands, the availability needs, and the recoverability characteristics of the system.

+1. RDBS: relational database management system
+2. NoSQL: non-relationsal database

+### Relational Database

+Types based on how the tables are organized and how the application uses the relational database:

+1. OLTP: Online Transactin Processing. regquently writing and changing data, e.g., data entry and e-commerce
+2. OLAP: Online Analytical processing. reporting or analyzing large data sets.

+Amazon RDS significantly simplifies the setup and maintenance of OLTP and OLAP database.

+### Data Warehouse

+A _data warehouse_ is a central repository for data that can come fromone ormore sources, used for reportign and analysis via OLAP using highly complex queries.

+_Amazon Redshif_ is a high-performance data warehouse designed for OLAP use cases.

+### NoSQL Database

+Simple, flexible and can achieve performance levels that are difficult with tradictional relational databases.
+A common case is managing user session state, user profiles, shopping cart data, or time-series data.

+### Amazon RDS

+Amazon RDS is a service that simplifies the setup, operations and scaling of a relational database on AWS.
+Amazon is responsible for backups, patching, scaling and replication.

+Amazon RDS does not provideshell access to DB isntances and it restricts access to certain system procedures and tables that require advanced privileges.

+### DB isntances

+A DB isntance isan isolated databse environment deployed in your private network segments the could.
+One DB instance can contain multiple differenct databases.

 ## References

 - [AWS Certified Solutions Architect Official Study Guide: Associate Exam](https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558)